zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 ### Program level information

-All issues of previous releases of Zowe that were resolved before August 2019 have been incorporated into Zowe.
+All issues of previous releases of Zowe that were resolved before August 2019 have been incorporated into this packaging of Zowe.

 ### Service level information

-No PTFs against this release of Zowe have been incorporated into the product package.
+Given this is the first release of the SMP/E package, thus, no PTFs have been created.

 ## Installation requirements and considerations